 Bringing this discussion to a rather abrupt end, I have formulated a personal conclusion:

 Love your family.
 I have wasted many years being a rebellious teenager and wish hadn’t.
-I have no regrets for those adventures made me the person I am today.
+I have no regrets as those adventures made me the person I am today.
 And I am absolutely satisfied with my being.
 Anyway, the point is, your family will stick by you through thick and thin.
 Friends, more than friends, much much more than friends, and other such characters will stay with you but for them, they come first.
 On the other hand, your family will have you as their top most priority-always.
 Moreover, they are the safest investment.